pounders82/pounders82.github.io/index.md

 											From a young age I have always been interested in technology.
 I remember sitting around the home computer and connecting to the internet for the first time.
 The excitement of technology progressing and funny sounds from dial-up internet.
 Since then I have been on a journey to understand and learn technology.
 											<br><br>

 											I am what you call a returning learner.
-I recieved my associates degree in Electronic/Computer Engineering Technology in 2011 and decided to hit the job market.
-The last 5 years I have been developing single-use and infection prevention medical devices for the gastro intestinal physician.
+I received my associates degree in Electronic/Computer Engineering Technology in 2011 and decided to hit the job market.
+The last 5 years I have been developing single-use and infection prevention medical devices for the gastro-intestinal physician.
 When I decided to go back to school I had a difficult time choosing what to study.
 I could either stick with an area that I am currently in or something that I am really interested in learning.
 Ultimately my love for technology and my interest in programming won so I choose Computer Science.

 											<br><br>
 											In my free time I like to learn, spend time with my family, and watch movies and play video games if time permits.
-I have spent most of my time in college understanding web develpoment technologies.
+I have spent most of my time in college understanding web development technologies.
 My favorite project has been the Making My Own Sunshine Blog which I created with Ruby on Rails.
-I definitly see why it became so popular.
-Now that I have graduated, I hope to do some research on mobile develpoment, artifical intellegance, machine learning, and open source.
+I definitely see why it became so popular.
+Now that I have graduated, I hope to do some research on mobile development, artificial intelligence, machine learning, and open source.
 Also I look forward to my next journey in my career.

 										</p>